fgrehm/vagrant-cachier/docs/buckets/apt-cacher.md

 end
 ```

-This is useful, if you are using containers inside your VMs, e.g VirtualBox -> LXC.
+One use case for this bucket is if you are using containers inside your VMs, e.g
-This would allow you to reuse packages without sharing folder inside VirtualBox.
-Only
+VirtualBox -> LXC.
+This would allow you to reuse packages without sharing folder
-works with NFS-shared folders (since `vboxsf` is enforcing `vagrant`-user and `apt-cacher`
-is running under `apt-cacher-ng` user)
+inside VirtualBox:

     # install apt-cacher on (Host)-VM
     $ sudo apt-get install apt-cacher-ng